Contemporary natural childbirth education for the modern couple.

 The course fee is $350 and includes 20+ hours of life changing classes!

 Student Field Manual – a 150 page full color workbook which compliments the 10 week course topics.
 It includes pictures and demonstrations of relaxation techniques, positions for laboring and pushing, “chow charts” to help mom track nutrition, and MORE!

-Breastfeeding:The Ultimate MRE DVD - This DVD features 2 discs and is a complete breastfeeding class by lactation consultant & Birth Boot Camp board member Mellanie Shephard, IBCLC.
+Breastfeeding:The Ultimate MRE - This is a complete breastfeeding class by lactation consultant & Birth Boot Camp board member Mellanie Shephard, IBCLC.
 It covers everything from proper latch, feeding positioning, pumping, milk storage, and MORE!
 The full course runs over 2 hours, and is divided into chapters for you to easily find the information you need once your little one has arrived!